cbor-wg/cddl/draft-ietf-cbor-cddl.md

 value = number
 ~~~~

-Here, if any key/value pair with the name `fritz` is present, this
+Here, if any member with the key `fritz` is present, this
 will be picked by the first entry of the group; all remaining
-text/number pairs will be picked by the second entry (and if anything
+text/number member will be picked by the second entry (and if anything
 remains unpicked, the map does not match).

 However, it is possible to construct group expressions where what is